chungkitchan/assistant-simple/README.md

    - Organization
    - Space

-1. Create on the Deploy to deploy the Application to IBM Cloud
+1. Create on the Deploy to deploy the Application to IBM Cloud, it will take a while...
+Please do not close the browser.

 1. Once the application is successufully deployed continue the next section to configure the application.

 ### Configuring the application

-1. Open [IBM Cloud console](http://console.bluemix.net) if it is not already opened
+1. Open [IBM Cloud console](http://console.bluemix.net) if it is not already opened.
+Select the Menu on the top right corner beside IBM Cloud.

+1. Select the dashboard to open the IBM cloud dashboard.

 1. Select the Wealth-Portfolio-Management application that was just deployed under cloud foundry applications section